-6.1 DAFF and Customs and Border Protection will work collaboratively in negotiations with the terminal operator and other relevant stakeholders in relation to the use of infrastructure and facilities in the air traveller processing environment.
-This will occur in conjunction with any established whole-of-Government principles and approach.
+- 6.1 DAFF and Customs and Border Protection will work collaboratively in negotiations with the terminal operator and other relevant stakeholders in relation to the use of infrastructure and facilities in the sea traveller processing environment.
+This will occur in conjunction with any established whole-of-Government principles and approach. - 6.2 Where applications for new cruise passenger terminals are submitted, DAFF and Customs and Border Protection will work collaboratively to ensure that the risks of both agencies are addressed, in conjunction with any established whole-of-government principles and approach.